 It’s a cliche, but apparently people like to get engaged on Valentine’s Day.
 In fact, last year over one million people in the UK were planning to pop the question on February 14th.

 ‘But soft!
 What light through yonder window breaks?’
 For those of us in the security world, it’s anything that will mitigate known and unknown threats.
 To strengthen your organization’s email security policies and start protecting your users, explore the solutions on offer and select a partner that suits your needs – it may just be Red Sift you’re looking for.
-If so, drop us a note at firstname.lastname@example.org and we can’t promise to be your one true love, but we’ll definitely set your email security heart on fire.
+If so, drop us a note.
+We can’t promise to be your one true love, but we’ll definitely set your email security heart on fire.